 While exceptions exist, such as the desire for personal power, most ribbons represent mutual interests.
 You both want to accomplish more.
 You both seek greater community recognition.
 You both want revenue sustainability.

 Beneficial ribbons also include advice that reveals a nonprofit’s blind spots.
 Last year, along with a dozen consultants, I participated in a writer’s circle.
 Each month, we shared a document and critiqued each other’s work.
-Month after month, most comments focused on the same paragraph to improve, reflecting the “wisdom of the crowd.”
+Month after month, most comments focused on improving the same paragraph, reflecting the “wisdom of the crowd.”
 Likewise, when many donors tell you the same thing—listen!
 Others see things we can’t.
-You can’t read the ingredient list from inside a bottle.
+You can’t read the ingredient from inside a bottle.

 How Can You Handle This Mixed Bag of Advice?

-At the holidays, advice columns fill with questions about how to respond to unwanted gifts.
+During the holidays, advice columns fill with questions about how to respond to unwanted gifts.
 The consistent advice?
-Express thanks “for thinking of me,” affirm the relationship, and then, decide the destiny of the gift, whether your front yard, hall closet, or recycle bin.
-Gifts from donors call for a similar process.
-Cash or the equivalent presents few challenges.
+Express thanks “for thinking of me,” affirm the relationship, and then decide the destiny of the gift, whether your front yard, hall closet, or recycle bin.
+Contributions from donors call for a similar process.
+Cash or the equivalent presents a few challenges.
 Spend the money as directed, negotiate for a different use, or return it.
 Gifts of advice: not so easy.
 They require listening, discerning, and carefully crafted responses.

 Managing Advice from Donors and Others You Need To Hear

-1. Adopt.
 “Great idea.
 We’ll start looking for candidates this week.”
-While in this case the advice is ridiculous, when the advice is clear and helpful, thank the donor and get to work.
+While in this case, the advice is ridiculous, when the advice is clear and helpful, thank the donor and get to work.

-2. Adapt.
 “Thank you for your idea.
-We’ve thought a lot about it, and decided you’re right.
+We’ve thought a lot about it and decided you’re right.
 We need to add new voices to the board.
-We considered adding a toddler, but decided to add the parent of a toddler instead, since we meet near bedtime.”
+We considered adding a toddler but decided to add the parent of a toddler instead since we meet near bedtime.”

-3. Delay.
-“We really appreciate your idea of adding a toddler.
+“We appreciate your idea of adding a toddler.
 We’ll review it with other ideas about board composition at the year-end.
-If I forget to get back to you, please remind me and I’ll share what the committee decided.”
-(Here you can noodle the advice to detect hidden gold.)
+If I forget to get back to you, please remind me, and I’ll share what the committee decided.”
+(Here, you noodle the advice to detect hidden gold.)

-4. Discard.
-“We really appreciated your idea.
-The committee reviewed it last week—it stimulated a wonderful discussion about board selection.
-Unfortunately it didn’t fit our legal requirements when the board reviewed the idea.
+“We appreciated your idea.
+The committee reviewed it last week—it stimulated a great discussion about board selection.
+Unfortunately, it didn’t fit our legal requirements when the board reviewed the idea.
 Thank you for helping us to think differently.
 I’m so glad you’re one of us.”

 Donors: Better Alive

 Your best donors will give money and sound advice.
-Help to make their advice golden by sharing feedback and ongoing education about your work.
+Make their advice golden by sharing feedback and ongoing education about your work.
 While bequests may speak to you from the grave, the best advice comes from people living in your time.
 Besides, with living donors, you always have the chance for another gift.
 What’s better than dead donors?
-Smart donors–-and you want very smart donors—who share their golden ribbons of wisdom.
+Thoughtful donors–-and you want very smart donors—who share their golden ribbons of wisdom.